Skip to main content

 Visit Scotland | Alba

 The Scottish Agritourism Sector Group is a joint undertaking of the public and private sector, both at home and abroad.
-It has expertise in agritourism, farming, crofting, food and drink, and tourism.
+They have expertise in agritourism, farming, crofting, food and drink, and tourism.

-It helps the Scottish Government with policies on these issues.
-By taking in best practice from around the world, it aims to grow these sectors in Scotland.
+The group helps the Scottish Government with policies on these issues.
+By taking in best practice from around the world, they aim to grow these aforementioned sectors in Scotland.

-1. What are the 2022 Scottish agritourism growth tracker results?
+1. What are the ambitions of the agritourism sector?

-The 2022 survey findings highlighted the significant value and opportunity for Scotland’s farms, rural communities and visitor economy of including a food and drink experience as part of Scotland’s agritourism offering.
+The survey findings showed the value of including a food and drink experience in the Scottish agritourism offering.

 Over a third of agritourism businesses are offering food and drink consumption on site.
 This can include farm produce enjoyed as part of a holiday on a farm, in a farm café or after a farm tour.